They Who Feed on Shadows - Episode 6

 “Why would you tell him that?”

 “His boss told him.
-I reminded him.
+I reminded him of a simple fact.
+There’s a difference.
 He committed to the Tyson sponsorship.
 He has to dress like a chicken.
 Just once.”

 “So…”